jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 I enabled comments using [giscus](https://giscus.app).

-There are comments at the bottom of almost every page.

 I followed the directions on the giscus site to install giscus in my repo and pasted code from the giscus website into `layouts/partials/comments.html`.
 I also added `comments: true` to config.

+As you can see, there are comments at the bottom of almost every page.
+PaperMod automatically disables comments in the index profile, search, and archives layouts.
+I manually disabled comments in my [Privacy policy](/privacy) page in the front matter with `comments: false`.

-In addition, comments show up in [GitHub Discussions](https://github.com/jesse-wei/jessewei.dev/discussions).
+Comments show up in [GitHub Discussions](https://github.com/jesse-wei/jessewei.dev/discussions).
 Make sure to [enable Discussions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository#) in your GitHub repo.

 ### Social icons in footer